Earle B. Mayfield: Early life

 In 1900, Mayfield graduated from Southwestern University, and he studied law at the University of Texas at Austin from 1900 to 1901.
 He continued to study law, was admitted to the bar in 1907, and practiced in Meridian, Bosque County.
 Mayfield was also involved in several business ventures including the wholesale grocery industry and operation of several farms.

 Political career

 State politics

-Mayfield, a Democrat, was, with the support of the Ku Klux Klan, elected to the Texas State Senate, where he served from 1907 to 1913.
+Mayfield, a Democrat, was elected to the Texas State Senate, where he served from 1907 to 1913.
 He was also a member of the Texas Railroad Commission from 1913 to 1923.

 United States Senate

 In 1922, Mayfield was one of six candidates who challenged five-term United States Senator Charles A. Culberson for the Democratic senatorial nomination.
-In the ensuing runoff between Mayfield and former Governor James E. Ferguson, Mayfield was openly allied with the Ku Klux Klan in support of prohibition and continued segregation of Whites and Blacks, while Ferguson spoke-out against the Klan and was strongly against prohibition and was a known abolitionist.
-At the time, the sale of alcoholic beverages was illegal throughout the United States under the 18th Amendment to the United States Constitution.
+In the ensuing runoff between Mayfield and former Governor James E. Ferguson, Mayfield was openly allied with the Ku Klux Klan in support of prohibition and continued segregation of Whites and Blacks, while Ferguson spoke-out against the Klan and was strongly against prohibition.
+At the time, the sale of alcoholic beverages was illegal throughout the United States under the Eighteenth Amendment to the United States Constitution.